-- □ If you have changed zones, select a name in [Available Network Zones:]. - □ Under Mac OS, click [Choose Printer..] on the Apple menu to change the printer. - □ Under Mac OS X, click [Choose Printer..] on the Printer Utility for Mac menu to change the printer.
+- □ If you change zones, select a name from [Available Network Zones:]. - □ Click [Choose Printer...] on the Printer Utility for Mac menu if you want to change the printer.

 4 Select the printer you want to use.

 Printer Utility for Mac will take a few seconds to start.